LarsBehrenberg/talesofjapan.com/_data/blog/2020-04-02-the-story-of-enryaku-ji-and-the-tendai-sect.md

 date: 2020-04-02T04:48:14.967Z
 title: The story of Enryaku-ji and the Tendai sect
 thumbnail: /assets/enryaku-ji-sm.jpg
+metaDescription: >-
+  In the mid 8th century, Emperor Kammu was planning to relocate the capital from Nara after great misfortune and evil spirits were thought ...
 ---
 ## **Saicho, the founder of the Tendai sect**